Why CET Shanghai?

 HOUSING & ACTIVITIES

-Your semester starts off with a three-day orientation to help you get settled for the fall.
+Your semester starts off with a three-day orientation to help you get settled for the semester.
 Two days are dedicated to student introductions, cohort-building, and an overview of CET policies on academics, student conduct, and health and safety.
 The third day focuses on campus resources and student registration.

 Connecting on Campus